MakeSchool-Tutorials/Makestagram-Swift/P14-Image-Download-Bindings/content.md

     post.image ->> postImageView

 The `->>` operator might look a little bit obscure, but what it does is pretty straightforward.
 Whenever the value on the left-hand side changes, the value on the right-hand side is updated.
 In this specific line we define that the `postImageView` shall be updated whenever the `image` property of a `post` changes.

+Using this technique we will be able to improve our photo download code!

+#Putting it into Practice

+Equipped with the theory we need, let's turn this idea into code.

+##Storing a Post in the PostTableViewCell

+The first change that we'll make is that we'll add a `post` property to the `PostTableViewCell`.
+Right now we are configuring the cell from the `cellForRowAtIndexPath` in the `TimelineViewController`:

+    cell.postImageView.image = posts[indexPath.row].image

+We're setting the image by directly accessing the `postImageView` property of the cell.
+This is another thing that our `TimelineViewController` does not need to be responsible for.
+Ideally custom Table View Cells should receive one object that describes their content.
+Then the Table View Cell itself should change its properties based on that object.

+We're going to store the `Post` in the `PostTableViewCell` and let the cell itself be responsible for changing its appearance.

+<div class="action"></div>
+First, add an `import` statement for the Swift Bond library that we'll be using to _PostTableViewCell.swift_:

+    import Bond

+Then we can add the property to store the `Post`.

+<div class="action"></div>
+Add the following property and property observer to the `PostTableViewCell` class:

+    var post:Post? {
+      didSet {
+        // 1
+        if let post = post {
+          //2
+          // bind the image of the post to the 'postImage' view post.image ->> postImageView
+        }
+      }
+    }

+1. Whenever a new value is assigned to the `post` property, we use _optional binding_ to check whether the new value is `nil`.
+2. If the value isn't `nil`, we create a binding between the `image` property of the post and the `postImageView` using the `->>` operator.
+The _Bond_ library has special support for many UI components, including the `UIImageView`.
+This support allows us to bind an `UIImage` (`post.image`) directly to a `UIImageView` (`postImageView`) - whenever `post.image` updates, the displayed image of `postImageView` will update _magically_.

+Now our `PostTableViewCell` is able to receive and store a `Post` object and react to an asynchronously available image of that post!

+Awesome!

+##Making the Image Property of a Post Dynamic

+If you've tried, you will realize that the current version of our code does not compile.
+To be able to use _bindings_ (`->>`) our properties need to have a special type.
+They need to be `Dynamic`.

+Let's change the `image` property of `Post` to be `Dynamic` - then we'll discuss in detail what `Dynamic` means.

+<div class="action"></div>
+Change the property definition of `image` in the `Post` class to look as following:

+    var image: Dynamic<UIImage?> = Dynamic(nil)

+Ok, so what is this whole `Dynamic` thing?